War, Inc.: Plot

-The film opens in a bar in Nunavut when hitman Brand Hauser shoots and kills three men at the bar.
+In a bar in Nunavut, hitman Brand Hauser shoots and kills three men.
 He takes pictures of the men with his phone, sends the pictures, and then throws the phone into a burning garbage can.

 Hauser is then seen on a plane getting directions and life advice from the on-board navigation system, Jerry.
 He turns on his screen to receive a video call from the former Vice President who gives him his next mission: to terminate Omar Sharif, the CEO of the oil company Ugigas in Ugigistan.
 He tells Hauser that he will be working under the Viceroy, whose identity is still being withheld until further notice.
 He also tells Hauser that his cover will be a trade show host, working with Tamerlane, a huge corporation that specializes in advertising.
 He must produce a trade show and a gala wedding as a finale, and still manage to kill Omar Sharif before he makes his plane back to Ugigistan.

 He is taken by a car to the safe Emerald City within the fictional war-torn desert country of Turaqistan.
 In the Tamerlane building, he meets Marsha, his assistant for the mission.
 Once inside the building, he notices a reporter, Natalie Hegalhuzen attempting unsuccessfully to get inside the Tamerlane building.
 Natalie attempts to find out why she can't get into Tamerlane, and after asking him several questions, is rushed out of the room by Hauser who doesn't want to reveal any personal details about himself.
 He does arrange for her to have drinks with him which she accepts.
 Hauser visits the Viceroy in a secret location hidden in a Popeyes restaurant, who tells him what he needs to do.
 The Viceroy (who cannot be seen, but only heard with an altered voice) informs Hauser that the grand finale of the Trade Show he's supposed to prepare will be a wedding for Yonica Babyyeah, an oversexed, Central Asian pop star.
 He meets briefly with her and her fiancé, Ooq-Mi-Fay.